szweibel/workshops/python.md

 ## Implementing Our Answer

-According to this answer, we can make a string lowercase by adding `.lower()` to the end of it, like this:
+According to one answer, we can make a string lowercase by adding `.lower()` to the end of it, like this:

 ```pycon
 >>> "SORT".lower()